qrakhen/periodiq/periodiq/README.md

 Creating custom Elements is kept simple and comes with only 3 requirements:
  - Each Element needs its own folder, somewhere within your project.
  - Each Element Folder needs exactly one 'element.js' file.
- - The element.js file has to return a class definition, extending any other Element class.
+ - The element.js file has to return a class definition, while extending any other Element class.

     // element.js - example